carpentries-incubator/gap-lesson/_episodes/02-some-objects.md

 teaching: 15
 exercises: 5
 questions:
-- "Further examples of immediate and positional objects and operations with them"
+- "Further examples of objects and operations with them"
 objectives:
 - "See examples of types that are built-in in GAP but may be missing in other systems"
 - "See examples of list arithmetic"
 keypoints:
-- "GAP has a plethora of variious immediate, positional and component objects."
+- "GAP has a plethora of various immediate, positional and component objects."
 - "List arithmetic is very flexible and powerful."
 - "Objects like lists and records are good to keep structured and related data."
 ---

 So far we have met three types of GAP types:

-* _immediate_ objects such as integers, rationals, booleans, permutations,
+* simple objects such as integers, rationals, booleans, permutations,

-* _positional_ objects such as _lists_,
+* composite objects such as _lists_,

-* _component_ objects with more complex internal representation, such as groups.
+* objects with more complex internal representation, such as groups.

 In this section, we will demonstrate some other examples of basic objects existing in GAP (the system is extendable, so one can introduce new types of objects, but this is beyond the scope of this lesson!).

-Some other immediate objects are floats, cyclotomics and finite field elements:
+Some other simple objects are floats, cyclotomics and finite field elements:

 ~~~
 1.15; Float(1232/3456567);